heliosen-18/Hyelanis/Session Notes/Session DS-PC-4.md

  - "Meet.
 Same place.
 With Estrid."
  - Estrid refuses deal...
 For now...
  - "Good faith" -Lady Ebonshade left the amulet under Harvin's pillow.
+ - Xander was trying to see Estrid at night.

 ---